 In essence, this means all of your business logic and 3rd party services are handled with APIs in the backend.

 JAMstack or Jamstack?

-It depends on who you ask (it is an ongoing discussion).
 Technology and language around it evolved thanks to greater adoption and a larger ecosystem.
-We use the term Jamstack to differentiate today’s widespread meaning from the original concept.
+We use the term Jamstack to differentiate today’s widespread meaning from the original concept mentioned above.

-Performance, security, scalability, and better developer experience.
-The fastest way to deliver web content to the end-users is with static files.
-Jamstack approach ensures exactly that thanks to static files served via CDNs for unmatched page loading times.
+Performance, security, improved flexibility and scalability, and better developer experience.
+The fastest way to deliver web content to the end users is with static files.
+The Jamstack approach ensures exactly that, thanks to static files served via CDNs for unmatched page loading times.

 Static assets and clear separation of services maintained by 3rd party providers (think of one service for the content, one for search, one for payment, etc.) make it much harder to find individual vulnerabilities.

 This also allows developers to spend less time on maintenance issues and focus on building a compelling front-end user experience.